The impact of Coronavirus (COVID-19) on business is constantly evolving in the UK and globally.

-Two Lateral Flow Tests a week have been made available to everyone in England, including those without symptoms.
+Lateral Flow Tests have been made available to everyone in England, including those without symptoms.
 Tests can be ordered to homes online here.
 You can use the NHS app to allow individuals to order tests and enter results.

 Bespoke testing regime unveiled for exempt international arrivals